Daniel-Cherny/12-column-grid-system/README.md

 This is a replication of Bootstrap's responsive 12-column grid system.

 The replication is done via CSS Grid.
-Native CSS only.
+Native HTML & CSS only.

 When unchecked, a simple grid is displayed.
 When checked, 12 columns are overlayed to indicate the grid lines.